RyanZhao1226/StoryQuest/README.md

 In the project directory, you can run:

-`npm start`
+`npm run dev`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5175](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.

-`npm test`
+`npm run upload`

-Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+You can run this order to upload your stories in uploadStories.js to firebase.

 `npm run build`